Shengw3n/Shengw3n.github.io/_posts/2023-07-14-Design-Team.md

+---
+layout:     post
-# My First Year Design Team Experience
+title:      My First Year Design Team Experience
-@ UBC Rocket
+subtitle:   @ UBC Rocket
-#blog/est
+date:       2023-07-014 12:00:00
+author:     "Steven"
+header-img: "img/ubccourse.jpeg"
+catalog:    true
+mathjax: false
+tags:
+    - UBC Engineering
+---

 When I was still a high schooler in BC, I heard a lot about engineering design teams at UBC.
 They are similar to your typical high school FIRST Robotics team, except they are bigger, better, and richer.
 Naturally, being a captain of my high school’s FIRST Robotics team, I knew I would be interested in joining one.